shnbwmn/awesome-portable/Contribute.md

 * `[Program](link) - [:package:](link) [:floppy_disk:](link) [:gear:](link) :moneybag: - optional note/comment/description`
 * The main program link should go to the official homepage, with the icons providing the portability info.
 * Use whichever icons apply, and apply the link directly to the emoji as shown.
-* For special cases, I'm willing to consider other solutions.
+* For special cases, I'm open to other solutions.
 * Format titles appropriately.
 * Briefly state the relevance of your contribution and how you know that it's portable (**NB!**).
 * For the above, a reputable link/quote or results from any tests conducted [:package:](https://www.portablefreeware.com/forums/viewtopic.php?t=21885) are sufficient.